Interpolation Observation Operators#

 • observation – observation instance/vector

-• eval_at – state around which observation operator is linearized; ignored here for I is linear
+• eval_at – state around which observation operator is linearized; this is ignored here because the operator is linear.

 Returns: